-- For all other competitions, the appointment is made by the Sub-Committee for Alpine Technical Delegates. - An exception is made for Children, CIT, Masters, WC DAR, DAR, CISM, Customs and UNI races, for which the TD's are proposed by the committee in question and confirmed by the Sub-Committee for Alpine Technical Delegates. - A TD cannot be member of the organising association.
+- For all other competitions, the appointment is made by the Sub-Committee for Alpine Technical Delegates. - An exception is made for Youth, CIT, Masters, World Cup DAR, DAR, CISM, Customs and UNI races, for which the TD's are proposed by the Sub-Committee in question and confirmed by the Sub-Committee for Alpine Technical Delegates. - A TD cannot be member of the organising association.
 In exceptional cases the Committee for Alpine Technical Delegates may appoint a TD from the same country.
 He must, however, not be a member of the organising club or of the regional association.